plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

    const newOwner = '0xd98165d91efb90ecef0ddf089ce06a06f6251372'
    const parameters = abi.encode(['address'], newOwner)

-Next, we need to generate a valid witness for this transaction. ``SimpleOwnership`` requires a signature from the previous owner over the whole encoded transaction (except, of course, the signature itself) as a witness:
+This is all we need to generate the transaction:

 .. code-block:: typescript

-   const unsignedTransaction = abi.encode([
+   const transaction = abi.encode([
      'address',
      'uint256',
      'uint256',